AR-js-org/AR.js/aframe/examples/new-location-based/README.md

 - `basic-js` : Basic JavaScript example which dynamically creates four boxes to the north, south, east and west of your initial GPS position (whatever that is).
 Allows you to enter a "fake" latitude and longitude for testing on a desktop.

+- `basic-js-modules` : version of `basic-js` which uses an ES6 import to include AR.js.
+Requires building using Webpack: a `webpack.config.js` is provided.

 - `poi` : Demonstrates downloading POIs from an OpenStreetMap-based GeoJSON API and adding them to the scene as objects, with text labels.

 - `poi-component` : Similar to `poi`, but demonstrating the use of a custom A-Frame component to download and display the POIs.